-- Case Studies Case studies selected for their relationship to the standards and objectives of the courses taught in the Master of Education program will constitute the bulk of the comprehensive exam.
-A combination of complex cases and in-basket type cases will make up the exam content. - 3.
-Candidates who do not pass the final evaluation may retake the comprehensive examination the following semester.
+- losophers, educational theorists, writers and practitioners, historical leaders, and/or personal examples (be specific, concise, and brief)? - b.
+Describe how your philosophy of leadership informs or affects the culture of the school and the following relationships: relationships between administration and faculty; faculty to faculty interaction; faculty and student interactions; student to student relationships; and leader to parent and community relationships. - c.
+How does your philosophy guide communication and collaboration with all stakeholders to share your vision, mission, and goals for continuous improvement in teaching and learning, continuous improvement for students, and professional learning and growth? - B. Case Studies Case studies selected for their relationship to the standards and objectives of the courses taught in the Master of Education program will constitute the bulk of the comprehensive exam.
+A combination of complex cases and in-basket type cases will make up the exam content. - C. Candidates who do not pass the final evaluation may retake the comprehensive examination the following semester.
 Candidates who are not successful on the second attempt will be required to take additional coursework as prescribed by the Dean of the School of Education before retaking the exam.